JParraV/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
+After obtaining a Pharmacy degree and a MSc in Chemistry at the University of Costa Rica, I posued a PhD in the Strathclyde Institute of Pharmacy & Biomedical Sciences, working in the group of [Katherine R. Duncan](http://medicinesfromthesea.com).

-Currently, I am a PhD student at the Strathclyde Institute of Pharmacy & Biomedical Sciences, where I study the evolution of the specialised metabolism of *Pseudonocardia* spp. isolated from the Southern Ocean.
-By applying metabolomics and genomics tools, I am looking to discover novel and interesting bioactive compounds.
+Currently, I am an assistant professor of pharmacognosy and medicinal chemistry at the [Faculty of Pharmacy](https://farmacia.ucr.ac.cr/) of the University of Costa Rica.
+I am also work as an associate researcher in the [CENIBiot](http://www.cenibiot.ac.cr/) and [CIPRONA](http://ciprona.ucr.ac.cr/), where I explore the chemical ecology of actinomycetes isolated from marine envronments.
+By applying metabolomics and genomics tools, I try to understand the evolutionary and ecological boundaries of the specilised metabolisms these microorgamisms, as well as discover novel and interesting bioactive compounds.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "static/media/CV_eng.pdf" "newtab" >}}resumé{{< /staticref >}}.